apache/cordova-coho/docs/tools-release-process.md

 A tools release is performed by a single person each week.
 We call this person the "Release Manager".
 How to select the Release Manager is still TDB.

-TODO: Use perl instead of sed in these commands so they work on Linux.

 ## Get Buy-in

 Email the dev mailing-list and see if anyone has reason to postpone the release.